shieldgenerator7/DnD-Stories/RiftwardTavern/Plan/RulesRulings.md

 -   Your cover or other method of hiding becomes unavailable to you

 If a creature that notices you reveals you to another creature, that other creature gets advantage on their Perception ability check to notice you.

+# Stacks

+Creatures can gain stacks of an effect.
+These stacks can come from game mechanics (ex: crit points), items (ex: attunement points), or other things.

+By default, you lose all stacks of everything on death.

+## Crit Points

+Each crit point gives you +1 to hit and +1 crit range.

+Example: 3 crit points gives you +3 to hit, and rolling a 17, 18, 19, or 20 on your attack roll count as a crit.

+## Exhaustion

+Each point of exhaustion causes you to suffer -1 to hit and -1 CON.
+If exhaustion causes your CON to go to 0, you die.

+# Exertion

+You can exert yourself in tight situations to give yourself a temporary edge, and then gain points of exhaustion.

+If you know a spell but don’t have a spell slot to cast it, you can exert yourself to cast it.
+When the spell is done casting, you take X points of exhaustion, where X is the spell slot used to cast the spell.
+Example: A paladin wants to cast Divine Smite at 4th level, but doesn’t have any 4th level spell slots available, so he exerts himself to cast the spell.
+Then he takes 4 points of exhaustion.

+When you make a weapon attack, you can exert yourself to double your attack roll.
+Then you gain X points of exhaustion, where X is the resulting attack value divided by 10, rounded up.
+Example: A rogue rolls a 12 for attack, but it won’t hit, so the rogue exerts himself to double his attack roll to 24, which hits.
+Then he takes 3 points of exhaustion.

+# Magic Items

+A lot of magic items have words written on them that activate them.
+In order activate them, you must be touching the magic item and say the magic words.
+You do not need to be touching the magic words on the item.

+When an item mentions being activated by magic words, remember that you need to be touching the item for it to activate.